-The School of Politics and Economics and the School of Religion offers a formal interfield M.A. degree in Religion and American Politics.
+The Division of Politics and Economics and the School of Religion offers a formal interfield M.A. degree in Religion and American Politics.
 The aim of the program is to combine the resources of the two schools to facilitate study in a field with growing relevance in the modern world.

 Religion is a powerful force in the formation of individual, ethnic, and national identities and in the organization of communal, social and political orders globally.
 Politics is increasingly taking account of religion as a determinative cultural and social phenomenon in the mobilizing and ordering of relations between societies.
 Professionals from politicians and academics to journalists and leaders of humanitarian organizations confront the constant interplay of the two realms.
 No area of human life is more freighted with passion, danger, and relevance and thus more in need of academic investigation.